skyway/skyway.github.io/en/js-tutorial.md

     };

     existingCall = call;

-    // 省略
+    // continues below ...
 }
 ```

-It will ignite when an image and/or a voice of the partner are received.
+The `stream` event is emitted when a mediaStream from the partner is received.
-Set the obtained Stream object to VIDEO element.
+Add obtained mediaStream object to the video.
 Details of `addVideo()` and `setupEndCallUI()` will be explained later.

 *JavaScript*